powerjg/learning_gem5/part2/parameters.rst

         cxx_header = "learning_gem5/hello_object.hh"

         time_to_wait = Param.Latency("Time before firing the event")
-        number_of_fires = Param.Int(1, "Number fo times to fire the event before "
+        number_of_fires = Param.Int(1, "Number of times to fire the event before "
                                        "goodbye")

 ``Param.<TypeName>`` declares a parameter of type ``TypeName``.